averydriscoll/averydriscoll.github.io/content/research/index.md

 weight: 4
 ---

 The core goal of my research program is to identify effective and scalable ways for our food systems to respond to climate change.
 I work on quantifying the effects of agricultural management and policy on both crop production and environmental impacts, especially greenhouse gas emissions.
 Current projects of interest involve 1) improving estimates of greenhouse gas emissions from land use change, 2) improving representation of agricultural water management in process-based crop models, and 3) improving understanding of how changes to crop productivity propagate through the global economy to influence agricultural land use.
-Below you will find some examples of published projects that I have led.
+Below are some examples of projects that I have led.

-# Recent Projects
 ## Greenhouse Gas Emissions from Irrigation

 <img align="center"
   width="350"
-  src="/img/sprinkler.png" />
+  src="/img/sprinkler.jpeg" />

 We mapped the greenhouse gas emissions from irrigation across the United States at the county scale in order to better understand the impacts and mitigation opportunities associated with irrigation.
 Irrigation drives direct, on-farm greenhouse gas emissions through energy use, increases in denitrification due to elevated soil moisture, and degassing of carbon dioxide from supersaturated groundwater.
 Together, these pathways produce approximately 18.9 Mt CO<sub>2</sub> annually, heavily driven by energy use (72% of emissions) and groundwater irrigation (79% of emissions).
 We also assessed mitigation potential of irrigation energy use emissions, finding that current grid decarbonization trends coupled with modest additional adoption of electrical pumps could dramatically reduce energy-use emissions.
 This work was covered by [The Colorado Sun](https://coloradosun.com/2024/08/05/colorado-researchers-new-data-greenhouse-gases-irrigation/).